matboivin/raytracer/doc/process.md

 ### Ray tracing

-- Set up a virtual viewport to know if ray intersects the view frame
+- Create the Cam to World matrix
 - For each pixel in the image:
-  - Cast a primary ray from camera position
+  - Trace a primary ray from camera position
-  - If a ray intersects an object (loop over all the objects)
-    - At the intersection point between the ray and the object, identify the object
+  - Loop over all the objects and keep the nearest one
-    - Cast secondary ray, process shading
+    - Trace secondary ray, process shading
     - Retrieve the final color of the pixel
-  - Else
+  - Else if no object has been intersected
     - Default color

 ## Pipeline